 - Linen (Single Bed)

 Bed linen and towels are INCLUDED.
 The first £15 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by oil central heating (INCLUDED) and wood-burning stove (fuel INCLUDED).
+WiFi is INCLUDED (subject a fair usage policy).
 Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
 Guests may therefore prefer to bring bottled water to drink.
 A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.